gsw1011/gianlucascoponi-magento-2-custom-attribute-tabs/README.md

 Add custom product attribute tabs with condition if attrubute exist and hide tabs if attribute not found

-Upload app folder in you Magento Root
+Upload app folder in your Magento Root

 Edit \app\code\GianlucaScoponi\CustomAttributeTab\view\frontend\layout\catalog_product_view.xml and add edit blocks with your custom attribute and define the phtml files